 A Guide of Must-Have Tools for DIY Upholstery

 I create a lot of plans that require upholstery in some form or another.
 Upholstery is something that is really easy to do, especially if you have the right tools and by “right tools”, I don’t mean something crazy expensive, either.
-I’ve created a guide of must-have tools for DIY upholstery that make it easy to do and produce very professional results!
-I’ve created links to the products I use (I am not affiliated in any way with any of these companies) from my favorite upholstery supply store to make shopping for these tools easier.
+I’ve created a guide of tools DIY I’ve created links to the products I use (I am not affiliated in any way with any of these companies) from my favorite upholstery supply store to make shopping for these tools easier.

 A Pneumatic Upholstery Stapler

-I’ve always used a regular heavy-duty stapler for upholstery applications – until I discovered this pneumatic upholstery stapler.
-This bad boy shoots 22 gauge staples, which is perfect for upholstery projects (unless you have to remove them) and is very easy to use.
+I’ve always used a regular heavy-duty stapler for upholstery applications – until I discovered this pneumatic upholstery stapler (<– affiliate link!).
+This bad boy shoots 20 gauge staples, which is perfect for upholstery projects (unless you have to remove them) and is very easy to use.
 It does require the use of a compressor and a small 1 gallon compressor will be fine – they can be found very inexpensively!
 Also, this stapler does not have a safety like a brad nailer does.
 I found out the hard way…

 A standard screwdriver and a Phillips screwdriver will be your best friend when removing old upholstery and parts.
 Any set will do!